acuna-public/Archiver/README.md

 # Archiver
 Archiver is a powerful and elegant archiving library.
-Also supports AES-encruption of files by password and gzip compression.
+Supports AES-encruption by password and gzip compression.

 Supported formats: